 The species may be found singly, in pairs or small groups, or in schools.
 They have an important role to play in the life of the reef.
 They are CLEANER FISH, vital to the health and wellbeing of the larger species they attend to, and thus of the reef itself.
 This is ‘cleaning symbiosis’, a relationship of mutual benefit.
 The big fish get cleaned; the little fish have a useful function and – importantly for them – therefore don’t get eaten.

 Having said that, blueheads are of course fair game as a snack for species that aren’t in the market for their cleaning services.
-And, unfairly, some species that are content to let cleaner gobies runtle around their gills and mouths are not so considerate of the wrasse.
-Some types of grouper and moray eel, for example.
+Rather unfairly, some species that are quite content to let cleaner gobies pick around their gills and mouths are not so considerate of the wrasse (some types of grouper and moray eel, for example).

 TELL US EXACTLY SEVEN BLUEHEAD WRASSE FACTS